Tariq1990/MSC-H-SC/README.md

 # MSC H&SC
-MSc in Data Science in Health and Scoial Care at the University of Edinburgh Scotland.
+M.Sc in Data Science in Health and Social Care at the University of Edinburgh Scotland.